STjurny/BasicUART/README.md

 # BasicUART
-Small light-weight implementation of UART transmitter and receiver in Verilog.
+Small light-weight implementation of UART in Verilog.
 It uses fixed serial data format 8-N-1 (8 data bits, 1 stop bit, without parity check and without hardware flow control).
-Baud rate can be parametrized from arbitrary low value up to 1/3 of base top level clock.
+Baud rate can be parametrized from arbitrary low value up to 1/3 of system clock.
 On tested FPGA (from iCE40 family) each of the modules uses about 40 LUTs.
-Modules use only generic Verilog so they can be use on virtually any FPGA.
+The modules use only generic Verilog so they can be used on virtually any FPGA.

-Design was tested on board TinyFPGA-BX which uses ICE40LP8K FPGA.
-It was successfully synthesized in both open source toolchain APIO (uses Icarus Verilog) and proprietary Lattice iCEcube2 toolchain.
+The design was tested on board [TinyFPGA-BX](https://tinyfpga.com) which uses ICE40LP8K FPGA.
+It is synthesizable in open source toolchain [APIO](https://github.com/FPGAwars/apio)/[IceStorm](http://www.clifford.at/icestorm) same as in proprietary toolchain iCEcube2 from Lattice.
 Serial communication was tested with USB-to-Serial adapter based on CP2104 chip on speeds from 300 to 2 000 000 bauds.

 ## Serial transmitter